 The cost of living is high, so be financially prepared

 Everything in Australia costs more than you are used to paying, unless you live in Japan.
 Expect to spend up to $200 per day while visiting, and realize that accommodations are also expensive.
 Staying in a family-owned bed and breakfast is probably the best bet for the price.
+Before moving to an Australian city, checking out motorbike transport prices can help you budget your stay.
+You might want to take note of the exorbitant prices of the stay in Australia and plan accordingly.

 The locals do not move around much in Australia, but moving from a place like Adelaide to Melbourne (the next closest urban area) is over 700 km.
 It takes a bit of planning to afford the lifestyle and beauty of Australia.